dmavrofridis/Data-Analysis-Chicago-Crime-Database/checkpoint-2/README.md

 ## Question 1:
 #### What is the connection between awards and allegations?
 That is to say, when allegations increase do awards increase or is there some other correlation?
 ##### Question 1 is broken down into 2 different answers labeled question_1a and question_1b.
 In order to generate the appropriate graphics we were required to write two different SQL queries.
 Therefore, for question_1a we obtained a count of both their awards and allegations.
 The two graphs included in part A, represent the number of awards per each count of allegations in two different but colorful ways.
-For question_1b
+For question_1b, we are generating two different graphs.
+The first graph represents the distribution of police officers' counts with a certain number of rewards and allegations.
+For the second graph, we presented the average number of police officers rewards grouped by the number of allegations they receive.
 - ##### [Tableau Question 1a](src/question_1a.twb)
 - ##### [Tableau Question 1b](src/question_1b.twb)